elasticio/elasticio.github.io/content/_guides/teams-and-repos.md

 #### Access:

-This feature gives a possibility to set the component as Private, Public and Global:
+This feature gives a possibility to set the component as Team, Tenant and Global:

 *   `Team` means accessible to the current Contract members.
-*   `Public` means accessible for entire Tenant.
+*   `Tenant` means accessible for entire Tenant.
 *   `Global` means accessible for all Tenants - **can be set only by support**.

 #### Build history:

 Here is the deployment history of the repository containing:

-*   The date of deployment
+*   The date of deployment.
-*   the version of the repository deployment and the commit ID.
+*   The version of the repository deployment and the commit ID.
 *   Status of the build - green check mark means success.
 If the deployment failed it will show a red cross.
 *   State of the build - showing which build is the default.
 *   Log of the deployment - clicking the "View" button will open a pop-out window showing the log of that particular deployment.